 Here are the Best Hospitality Management Degree Programs

 Cornell University is among the best hotel management colleges in America.
 It prides itself on teaching students about so much more than just hotels.
 Students learn about finance, marketing, real estate, and operations.
 Cornell’s School of Hotel Administration is the only Ivy League business-management program to offer a degree in hospitality which prepares students to be successful business leaders around the world.

-The SHA includes 14 different academic disciplines including Entrepreneurship, Food and Beverage Management, Information Systems, and Services Marketing.
-Students also have the opportunity to further their educational experience through study abroad programs in more than 40 countries, the Management Internship Program, and the Hotel-Leadership Development program hosted at the Statler Hotel on campus.
-Over a thousand job opportunities are shared with students through the career office each year.
+Cornell’s SHA includes 14 different academic disciplines including Entrepreneurship, Food and Beverage Management, Information Systems, and Services Marketing.
+Students also have the opportunity to further their educational experience through study abroad programs in more than 40 countries via the Management Internship Program and the Hotel-Leadership Development Program hosted at the Statler Hotel on campus.
+Within six months after graduation, about 92% of students have accepted jobs.